Researcher in focus: Olga Chukhutsina

 This event aims to provide ample opportunity for fruitful discussion and dialogues between experts from different fields of crystallization and to incite collaborations at the international level between the different disciplines on the area of nucleation, crystallization, crystal growth and self-assembly.

 An early career event will be hosted on May 30, focusing on MSc, PhD students and postdocs future career opportunities.
 All participants to the early career gathering are kindly invited to bring a poster about their research.
-Please send your abstract before April 30, 2024 at info@dacg.nl.
+Please send your abstract latest on May 15th, 2024 at info@dacg.nl.
 We will have two poster sessions dedicated to networking and brainstorming.
 Please indicate in your registration if you will be taking up this opportunity.
 The posters will remain in display throughout May 31st.

 The DACG & NVK Spring Symposium will take place on May 31 featuring invited talks by renown researchers from the Netherlands and neighboring countries, contributed talks.